Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Conclusions

-We described and demonstrated an MARL framework that can help craft a defense strategy against stealthy and impactful FDIAs.
+In this work, an MARL framework is proposed to craft a data-based defense capable against impactful FDIA that were not in the original dataset.
 Compared to an offline defender, the MARL defender can continuously learn to defend against newly generated adversarial FDIAs and adjust its defense strategy promptly.
-However, we show that MARL is not sufficient to ensure that a defender can catch all possible FDIAs.
-Instead, it is preferable to combine, through transfer learning, the expert knowledge from an offline defender with the MARL defender to enhance its robustness against adversarial examples.
+Thanks to concurrent training, the defender and the adversary are exposed to a diverse set of environments but that is not sufficient to ensure that a defender can catch all possible FDIAs.
+In particular, synthetically generated FDIA was shown to escape the MARL defender.
+Instead, it is proposed to make sure that the defender is accurate against synthetic and adversarially generated FDIA through a transfer learning approach.
+In that way, it is shown that a data-based defender can still be accurate against a wide range of FDIAs in both distribution and transmission systems.

+In this work, we retain prior knowledge by warm-starting the weights, which may sacrifice the generalization ability of the defender if weight domination occurs.
+This means that the MARL defender cannot change too much to avoid forgetting.
+A cure would be show both synthetic and adversarial data to the defender at training time which is left for future work.